• Skip to primary navigation

 Today, there are 7 cathedrals still standing in Normandy (but only 6 dioceses since the last reorganization).

-They are all very different and worth a visit.
+They are all very different and well worth a visit.

 It’s always mind-boggling to imagine how they were able to build and adorn these giants.